 Our executive officers, directors and management receive fixed and variable compensation.
 They also receive benefits in line with market practice.
 The fixed component of their compensation is set on market terms and adjusted annually.
-For more information on their variable compensation, see "Related Party Transactions-Officer's Fund."
+For more information on their variable compensation, see "Item 6.
+Directors, Senior Management and Employees-B. Compensation- and item 7.
+Major Shareholder and related party transactions - B. Related Party Transaction-Officer's Fund."

-For the year ended December 31, 2019, aggregate compensation for Patria's directors and executive officers for services in all capacities was US\$2.7 million, which includes both benefits paid in kind and variable compensation.
-In connection with this offering, we may pay an extraordinary bonus to certain members of our management in an aggregate amount of up to US\$3.0 million.
+For the year ended December 31, 2020, aggregate compensation for Patria's directors and executive officers for services in all capacities was US\$2.6 million, which includes both benefits paid in kind and variable compensation.
+In connection with our initial public offering, we paid an extraordinary bonus to certain members of our management in an aggregate amount of US\$3.0 million in January and February 2021.